fungenomics/CoRAL/README.md

 <details>
   <summary>Exercise</summary>
   Find the section in the documentation where all the available methods are listed.
-Add a few more to your config file and do a dryrun again.
+Add a few more to your config file and do a dry run again.
 Does the pipeline try to rerun all the methods or just the new methods?
 </details>